redhat-developer/openshift-vsts/docs/getting-started.md

   <dt>Namespace of ConfigMap</dt>
   <dd>The namespace in which to find the ConfigMap.
 The current namespace is used if none is specified.</dd>
   <dt>ConfigMap Properties</dt>
   <dd>The properties to set/update.
 Only the properties which need creating/updating need to be listed.
 Space separated values need to be surrounded by quotes ("). </dd>
+  <dt>Use local oc executable</dt>
+  <dd>It forces the extension to use, if present, the oc cli found in the machine where the agent is running.
+If no version is specified, the extension will use the local oc cli no matter its version is.
+If a version is specified then the extension will first check if the oc cli installed has the same version requested by the user, if not the correct oc cli will be downloaded.</dd>
 </dl>

 ---